Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 This section of the BGP configuration is tailored to support an Azure local SLBMUX scenario using VLAN8.

 **Dynamic BGP Neighbor Definition**:
-A BGP neighbor is defined for a peer in the 10.101.177.0/24 subnet (the VLAN8 segment reserved for the SLBMUX).
-Although the SLBMUX can be any IP within that subnet, the configuration uses the subnet as the neighbor identifier.
-The peer is configured with a remote AS of 65158 and is labeled TO_SDN_SLBMUX to clearly indicate its role.
+A BGP neighbor is defined using the 10.101.177.0/24 subnet, which corresponds to VLAN8 and is reserved for the SLBMUX.
+The SLBMUX can use any IP address within this subnet, so the configuration specifies the entire subnet as the neighbor.
+The remote AS is set to 65158, and the neighbor is labeled TO_SDN_SLBMUX for clarity.
+When a subnet is used as the BGP neighbor, the switch operates in passive mode and waits for the SLBMUX to initiate the BGP connection.

 **Peering and Connectivity**: